Street Fighter (1994 film): Production

 De Souza stated that he did not want to make a generic martial arts movie and described the film as a cross between Star Wars, James Bond and a war film.
 In addition, he indicated that he also did not want to shoehorn in elements from the games, citing the previous year's poorly received Super Mario Bros. film as an example.
 De Souza said that he avoided the supernatural elements and powers from the games but would hint at their use for a sequel.

 Street Fighter was filmed mostly in Queensland, Australia along the famous Gold Coast during the second and third quarters of 1994 with most of the interiors and exteriors filmed on soundstages in Brisbane.
 Some exterior scenes were filmed in Bangkok, Thailand which were used as the backdrop for the fictitious Shadaloo City.
 The Bangkok scenes were filmed first, in the second quarter of 1994, with filming in Australia beginning after three weeks in Bangkok.
-DeSouza envisioned the attack on Bison's hide-out to include helicopters but was unable to do so due to the political instability in the neighbouring Myanmar, which is why the AN troops attack via boats instead.
+De Souza envisioned the attack on Bison's hide-out to include helicopters but was unable to do so due to the political instability in neighboring Myanmar, which is why the AN troops attack via boats instead.
 This was referenced in the film's final script.

-The MPAA gave the first submitted cut of the film an R classification which was unacceptably high for Capcom, who had stated from the start that it should be a PG-13 film.
-After various cuts were made a G rating—according to de Souza—was given which was bumped up to PG-13 with the addition of an expletive in post production.
+The MPAA gave the first submitted cut of the film an R classification.
+This was unacceptably high for Capcom, who had stated from the start that it should be a PG-13 film.
+After various cuts were made, according to de Souza, a G rating was given, which was bumped up to PG-13 with the addition of an expletive in post-production.

 The post-credits scene where Bison is revived was omitted from the theatrical release "out of deference to Raul Julia" but was retained in home video and DVD releases.

 Music

 Soundtrack

-A soundtrack was released on December 6, 1994 by Priority Records featuring mostly rap or hip hop, which predates the soundtrack of Street Fighter III: 3rd Strike.
-The soundtrack found mild success, peaking at #135 on the Billboard 200 and #34 on the Top R&B/Hip-Hop Albums.
+A soundtrack was released on December 6, 1994, by Priority Records featuring mostly rap or hip hop, which predates the soundtrack of Street Fighter III: 3rd Strike.
+The soundtrack found mild success, peaking at No. 135 on the Billboard 200 and #34 on the Top R&B/Hip-Hop Albums.
 Upon its release on home video in the United Kingdom, the soundtrack was given away free with every purchase of the VHS tape at branches of Tesco for a limited period.
-Although this was the only way for anybody in the UK to purchase the CD, "Straight to My Feet" by Hammer was still released as a single, which charted #57 in the UK.
+Although this was the only way for anybody in the UK to purchase the CD, "Straight to My Feet" by M.C.
+Hammer was still released as a single, which charted #57 in the UK.